-2.1 Test Specimen
+3.1 Test Specimen

 Ratings derived from non-operable assemblies shall only be used for experimental purposes and are not part of this document.

 3.2 Test Method

 The door assemblies shall be tested in accordance with ASTM E 90.
 The STC and OITC ratings shall be calculated in accordance with ASTM E 413 and E 1332, respectively.
 The latest editions of the standards shall be used in determining the STC and OITC ratings.
 Testing shall be performed at laboratories that are accredited under the National Voluntary Laboratory Accreditation Program (NVLAP)

-2.3 Test Results and Report
+3.3 Test Results and Report